Professor-Ruiz/Master-Assignment-Template/README.md

 ## Directions
 - Design a program that `<...>`

 - Develop your algorithm before writing any code.
-Create a flowchart to represent your logic.
+Create a flowchart to illustrate your logic.
     - [diagrams.net](https://app.diagrams.net/) is a free and easy tool you can use to create flowcharts.
     - I created an [instructional video](https://youtu.be/oy5nhA7QpNI) outlining how to create and submit flowcharts.